3rd Heavy Mechanized Brigade: Russian invasion of Ukraine

 Following the start of the 2022 Russian invasion of Ukraine, the brigade's ranks were filled with mobilized soldiers.
 As the brigade's units were being assembled, they were deployed to different front lines, including to Kyiv, Izium, Kharkiv, Sloviansk, and Zaporizhzhia.

 On 15 March, a few hours after arriving in Barvinkove, a company of six tanks from the 3rd Brigade took part in an assault on the village of Topolske, on the Izium front in the Kharkiv Oblast.
 The brigade's commander later claimed that about two dozen Russian tanks were stationed in the village and that nine were destroyed during combat, but Ukrainian forces failed to retake the village.

 In September, units of the 3rd Tank Brigade participated in a major Ukrainian offensive in the Kharkiv Oblast.
 In cooperation with other Ukrainian forces, the brigade's units took part in the recapture of the settlements of Nova Husarivka, Bairak, Shchurivka and Balakliia.
 Neil Hauer reported that elements of the 3rd Tank Brigade were also among the Ukrainian units which retook Izium, as part of the same offensive.

 Also in September 2022, units of the brigade took part in combat at Mar'yinka in the Donetsk Oblast.

 In March 2023, elements of the brigade were positioned in the Kharkiv Oblast.
 In June of the same year, a unit of the brigade was positioned near Vovchansk on the Russia-Ukraine border.

+The 2nd Battalion of the 3rd Brigade took part in a December 2024 operation to recapture the village of Novomlynsk in the Kharkiv region.

 In July 2025, it was announced that the 3rd Tank Brigade had been reformed into the 3rd Heavy Mechanized Brigade.